ideal-dev616/Python-Django-Bootstrap4-with-Stripe_Metalroofingonline-ECommerce/README.md

 ## Getting Started
 ### Dependencies
-I suggest that venv should be created in the project root folder.
+Venv should be created in the project root folder.
 - Python
 - pip install from requirements-dev.txt